tableau/server-client-python/docs/docs/api-ref.md

 Filter(field, operator, value)
 ```

-The `Filter` class corresponds to the *filter expresions* in the Tableau REST API.
+The `Filter` class corresponds to the *filter expressions* in the Tableau REST API.